vitorvidaldev/small-projects/Readme.md

 It's mostly a copy/paste of the official documentation, but often simplified.
 This helps me to find/remenber concepts easily.

+## Algorithms

+Implementation and usage examples for algorithms.

 ## Codeforces

 Problem solutions coded in golang.
 [Codeforces](https://codeforces.com/)